jairovadillo/ecs-deployer/README.md

 - Update all services with the new task definitions
 - Waits until all tasks/"perros" have the new task definition

+## Preconditions:

+- Cluster is already created
+- Services are defined by _PROJECT_NAME-SERVICE-NAME_
+- The provided AWS credentials are used to assume another role only
+- AWS families are defined as _ENV-PROJECT_NAME-SERVICE_NAME_
+- There's a _web_ service
+- Vault is used (Optional in the future -> AWS KMS)
+- Deploys will finish in less than 15 minutes
+- FARGATE is being used
+- The image you want to deploy is already on ECR

 ## How to run it?

 - (Recommended) Create a `docker.env` file with all the environment variables needed: